andrewrobinson/glint/README.md

 Else you need to create some kind of composite primary key

 5) I didn't want to spend too much time but it is getting time for unit tests

+6) I haven't considered time zones.
+Just got away with parsing as zoneless/UTC and comparing as same